List of Go Girls episodes: Series 1 (2009)

-Season 2 (2010)
+Series 2 (2010)

-On 29 April 2009 TVNZ and NZ On Air confirmed that the show had been commissioned for a second season due to strong ratings and its dominance of its Thursday 8:30 pm time-slot.
-Season 2 of Go Girls sees the girls and Kevin trying to achieve brand new years resolutions.
+On 29 April 2009 TVNZ and NZ On Air confirmed that the show had been commissioned for a second Series due to strong ratings and its dominance of its Thursday 8:30 pm time-slot.
+Series 2 of Go Girls sees the girls and Kevin trying to achieve brand new years resolutions.
 Amy will help one person a month.
 Britta will find true love.
 Cody will make her marriage to Eli work while Kevin will "aim higher" (Whatever that means!).